Please note this event is no longer taking place on November 11 and has been postponed. New date TBC.

 Can parents and guardians attend the performance?

 This will be a ticketed event with tickets available to buy for £5 per ticket.
 Tickets will only be available to buy online.
 A link to buy tickets will be emailed out mid-October.
-Please note tickets will be available on the door.
+Please note tickets will not be available on the door.

 Do we need to be a choir to take part?